 Who is Leaking Payroll Information?

 What if the biggest threat to your organization wasn’t the hooded hacker operating in a foreign country but instead your own employees?
-In a recent study, Willies Towers Watson found that employees are responsible for 66% of cyber breaches (face, meet palm).
+A recent study found that employees are responsible for 74% of cyber breaches (Arlington Research).
 While some breaches may be instigated by disgruntled or ex-workers, the overwhelming majority are the result of employee negligence who expose sensitive information through unapproved cloud and mobile apps or fall victim to targeted phishing attacks.

-Don’t roll your eyes at this tip!
-You never know who may be looking over your shoulder.
+You never know who might be looking over your shoulder.
 After all, it only takes a name and their social security number to steal a person’s identity.
-Consider investing in a privacy filter if you work in an extremely open environment.
+Consider investing in a physical privacy filter if you work in an open environment.

 The past decade has been kind to hackers who operate out of coffee shops and other public places.
-Believe it or not, if you’re connected to an unsecured network a hacker can use special equipment to capture your private information.
+Believe it or not, if you’re connected to an unsecured network a hacker can use special equipment to capture personal information such as home addresses and social security numbers.
+Ensure you and your employees use a VPN.

 With today’s technological devices, keychains are becoming ever more popular.
 If you log into your work accounts from a peer’s computer there’s a decent chance their device automatically saved your username and password to its keychain.
 That means someone could log into your account and access confidential employee files.